Kamisama Dolls: Characters

 Kyohei and Hibino's eccentric classmate.
 She is fed up with normalcy and is interested in the supernatural.
 She was close to giving up because all her leads turned out to be shams but was overjoyed when she discovered the kakashi and forcibly involved herself in the situation.
 She kidnaps Aki, who later decides to hide out in her apartment.

 Media

 Manga

 Written and illustrated by Hajime Yamamura, Kamisama Dolls was serialized in Shogakukan's seinen manga magazine Monthly Sunday Gene-X from December 19, 2006, to February 19, 2013.
 Shogakukan collected its chapters in twelve tankōbon volumes, released from July 19, 2007, to April 19, 2013.

 Anime

-Three theme songs are used in the Anime, "Fukanzen Nenshou" (不完全燃焼, lit.
-Incomplete Combustion) for the opening theme, "Switch ga Haittara" (スイッチが入ったら, lit.
-When the switch is flipped) for the main ending theme, and "Natsu no Niwa" (夏の庭, lit.
-"Summer Garden") for Episode 7's ending theme.
+Three theme songs are used in the anime: "Fukanzen Nenshou" (不完全燃焼) for the opening theme; "Switch ga Haittara" (スイッチが入ったら) for the main ending theme, and "Natsu no Niwa" (夏の庭) for Episode 7's ending theme.
 All three songs are performed by Chiaki Ishikawa.